7 min read

 "Ah."

 Even after confirming she showed no abnormalities, Kallix continued his examination for quite some time.
-Her eyes, skin, neck—he watched every one of her breaths before finally exhaling deeply and dropping into his seat.
+Her eyes, skin, neck—he watched every one of her breaths before finally exhaling—one long, slow release—and sinking into his seat.
 Somehow her condition appeared perfectly fine.
 But even if she was all right now, who knew what might happen?
 Just as he was about to ring the bell to summon a servant, the door burst open.
 It was the maid who'd gone to fetch Kallix's portion of steak earlier.

 "Miss!"